open-contracts/proof-of-id/README.md

 - 2] the enclave tells the user their `accountID` and `secret`, and generates an oracle proof of `personalID` and `voucher`
 - 3] the user publishes the oracle proof containing their `personalID` and `voucher`, that some volunteer with an Ethereum account (who could be incentivzed via [OpenGSN](https://opengsn.org/)) will submit to the contract.
 - 4] if the oracle proof is valid and contains a new `personalID`, the contract appends `voucher` to a `voucherList`, and updates a state variable called `root=hash(voucher, root)`.
-- 5] after a few days, a user could submit the `voucherList` to an enclave along with their `accountID` and `secret`, which computes `voucher` and checks that it is in `voucherList`, then computes the most recent `root`, and gives the user an oracle proof containing `root` and `accountID` they submit to the contract via their Ethereum account
+- 5] after a few days, a user could submit the `voucherList` to an enclave along with their `accountID` and `secret`, which computes `voucher` and checks that it is in `voucherList`, then computes the most recent `root`, and gives the user an oracle proof for `root` and `accountID` that they submit to the contract
 - 6] if the submitted `root` is equal to one that the contract computed before, it connects `accountID` to the user's account.